bregman-arie/devops-exercises/exercises/devops/README.md

 <summary>Explain test-driven development (TDD)</summary><br><b>
 </b></details>

+Test-driven development (TDD), also called test-driven design, is a method of implementing software programming that interlaces unit testing, programming and refactoring on source code.

 <details>
 <summary>Explain agile software development</summary><br><b>
 </b></details>

+Agile is a collection of principles used in software development and project management.
+Agile focuses on enabling teams to deliver work in small, workable increments, thus delivering value to their customers with ease.
+Evaluation of the requirements, plans, and results take place continuously.

 <details>
 <summary>What do you think about the following sentence?: "Implementing or practicing DevOps leads to more secure software"</summary><br><b>